igorruiz123-py/igorruiz123-py/README.md

 ### About me

-I aim to build my career at Cloud Computing and Computer Network, always focusing on scalable solutions and operational excellence.
+I aim to build my career at Cloud Computing and Computer Networking, always focusing on scalable solutions and operational excellence.

 I like to understand how computers and softwares really work and how I can through Computer Science solve problems.